Steps of the eviction process in Montana:

 In Montana, illegal activity includes:

-- Unlawful possession of a firearm, explosive, or toxic hazardous substance.
+- Unlawfully possessing a firearm, explosive, or toxic hazardous substance

 Illegal Evictions in Montana

-In Montana, any of the below is illegal.
+In Montana, there are a few different types of eviction actions that are illegal.
 If found liable, the landlord could be required to pay the tenant up to three months’ periodic rent or triple the amount of actual damages sustained, whichever is greater.

 “Self-Help” Evictions